amplified.dev

 We are seeing a number of vendors beginning to train models for specialized use cases:

-We expect more and more specialized to be created and dispersed over time.
+We expect more and more specialized models to be created and dispersed over time.

 Better toolchain integrations